How to Rent Your First Apartment? A Foolproof Guide to Renting Your First Home

 3. Drafting your application.
 Now that you have found the perfect apartment and are ready to move in, it's time to fill out a rental application.
 A rental application is used to evaluate you as a potential tenant.
 When filling out the application, you provide information about your employment, the current place of residence and other background information.
 The landlord may request an application fee to perform a background and credit check.

 If your application is approved, you and your landlord make a rental agreement or lease.
 Basically, the landlord agrees to let you live in the apartment and you agree to pay rent.
-The agreement will also contain additional conditions, such as rules regarding pets, making changes in the apartment, etc. The rental contract can be long-term and short-term.
+The agreement will also contain additional conditions, such as rules regarding pets, making changes in the apartment, etc. The rental contract can be long-term or short-term.
 Short-term agreements last for a month and are automatically renewed after each monthly payment.
 Long-term agreements are usually made for a certain time period - for example, a year.
 Normally, they continue after this period on a month-to-month basis.

 Your landlord will require a security deposit to cover expenses in case something breaks or goes missing.
 The amount of deposit must be written in the contract.
 Usually, it equals to your monthly rent.
 Before you sign it, double-check everything and ask questions if you have any.
 If you are renting with a roommate and/or have a co-signer, all participants must sign the agreement.
 When everything is settled, it is time to move into the apartment.